YCuS/GOAT/README.md

 For each motif, `get_thr` selects the lowest-entropy contiguous core window.
 During search, `search_motif` first scores the core region at each candidate position.
 Only windows that pass the core threshold are scored against the full motif.
 Sequence scanning is parallelized across available CPU threads.

-Scores are negative log-likelihoods, so lower values indicate better matches.
+Because scores are defined as negative log-likelihoods, lower values indicate better motif matches.

 ## Output